 Human-focused design is more than just following the latest trends.
 It’s about understanding the timeless principles of design that are based on human psychology and sociology.

-By taking into consideration the needs, desires, and behaviors of users, designers can create products and services that are intuitive, easy to use, and enhance the user experience.
+By considering the needs, desires, and behaviors of users, designers can create products and services that are intuitive, easy to use, and enhance the user experience.

 So, when you’re working on your next design, remember to look beyond the surface and consider the human element.
 By doing so, you’ll be able to create designs that truly connect with users and stand the test of time.